iirtrtrt/Data_structure/README.md

 # Data_structure

-This is studying data structure at hanyang university.
+This is about studying data structure at hanyang university.